MLHale/nebraska-gencyber/teachers/containers/README.md

 # List available images
 docker images
 ```
 `nebraskagencyberdevenv_django` and `postgres` images should appear in your list of available images now.
-To spin up the containers we would continue the configuration steps we performed above from starting here:
+To spin up the containers we would continue the configuration steps we performed above, starting here:

 In a new ```Powershell```:
 ```bash